Latest update: 10 February, 2026

 - Educate and engage employees

-- What: Start by training employees on the new AI guidelines and standards.
-One way you do this is by explaining the ethical and legal aspects of AI and showing employees how to recognize potential risks and where to report them.
+- What: train employees on the new AI guidelines and standards.
+Explain the ethical and legal aspects of AI and teach them how to recognize potential risks like bias or ‘hallucinations’.

 Is your company properly leveraging the benefits of AI?
 Do you know what current laws and regulations say about its responsible use?
 Do you understand the (potential) strategic impact of AI on your business?
-How do you ensure that your employees have the information and resources to apply AI in their daily work according to all regulations?
+How do you ensure that your employees have the information and resources to apply AI in their daily work in accordance with applicable regulations?

 Too good to be true?
 Try it yourself and convince yourself of the possibilities!